 Just when you think you know it all…the client teaches you a new lesson!

 As a marketing professional, the bid process is always a bit of a guessing game.
-We approach bids and deadlines with a, “it’s not complete until it’s right,” philosophy.
+We approach bids and deadlines with an, “it’s not complete until it’s right,” philosophy.
 That said, we provide standard pricing, of course, knowing we’ll invest more time in one area and less in others depending on the client and the project scope.

 Logo development is one of those areas.

-- Insist that your client share logos they like.
+- Insist that your client share other logos they like.
 Learn what they find appealing about those logos.

 - Be clear about your philosophy on branding upfront.
 Do you research the customer to determine the direction of the logo?
 Be sure to back up your designs with proof that the target audience will be drawn to certain colors, designs.
 This helps you validate your design direction and recommendations.